thunderrabbit/barefoot_rob/content/blog/2020/01/14hot-tears-are-relaxing.md

 Tomorrow will be a new day as I head back to work, but for today just cry and cry like no one's looking.

-I hope you can allow yourself to cry if you need to.
+Allow yourself to cry if you need to.

 ##### 21:35 same day